Unilayer/Launchpad/README.md

 Fields needed:

 - priceUni - Price of initial Uniswap Liquidity
-- price  - Price for sale
+- prices  - Price for each round sale
+- caps  - Caps for each round sale
 - owner - owner which receive liquidity tokens,
 - teamWallet - wallet which receives the raised ETH
 - softCap - Minimum soft cap to finish sale, if not reached sale is refunded